ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 |></ag-grid-angular>
 |```
 |
 |This generic parameter is used for all other Inputs and Outputs ensuring consistency across the component.
-If `onRowSelected` is defined with a different interface the application code will fail to compile.
+If `(rowSelected)` is defined with a different interface the application code will fail to compile.
 |
 |```ts
 |// ERROR: INotACar is not assignable to ICar